ansidev/blog/src/pages/posts/2023-06-17-github-actions-notes.md

 ## Story

-I have started learing GitHub Action for over 1 year.
+I have started learning GitHub Action for over 1 year.

 As a beginner, I was writing GitHub workflows for my own projects to automate repetitive tasks.